kalkrishnan/kalkrishnan.github.io/_posts/2015-04-16-docker-vagrant.md

 	* Docker leverages a copy-on-write filesystem (currently AUFS, but other filesystems are being investigated).
 	* Docker needs kernel version 3.8.
 	** To Transfer files from the Host VM to the Docker container, the files must be in the same directory or a sub-directory as the Dockerfile.

-Building a Docker container using Vagrant which will deploy a war to jetty and run it:

->
-	* The Docker provider depends entirely on the Dockerfile to specify the image settings and start the container.
-	* By Default Vagrant will create a boot2docker host to run the Docker container in unless specified otherwise.

-	 config.vm.provision "docker" do |d|
-		d.build_image "/home/vagrant/PhatStats", args: "-t 'phatstats'"
-		d.run "phatstats", args: " -p '8888:8080'"
-	 end

-	* The Dockerfile executed by this:

-		FROM jetty:9
-		VOLUME /var/lib/jetty/webapps
-		COPY target/PhatStats-0.0.1-SNAPSHOT.war /var/lib/jetty/webapps/
-		EXPOSE 8080
-		CMD ["jetty.sh", "run"]